- What is the required match?

 - How much funding can I apply for?

 Applicants for regionally significant projects may request a maximum of $5 million and minimum of $250,000 in grant assistance.
 Applicants for locally significant projects may request a maximum of $2 million and minimum of $200,000.
 These limits are for the life of the program.
-Beginning with Round 2, applicants are limited to one application per round.
+Applicants are limited to one application per round

 - How many applications can I submit?